 Meanwhile, a downward drooping and possibly brittle texture is a sign of underwatering.

-Avoid both conditions with the soak-and-dry method of watering.
+Avoid both conditions: too much water or underwatering with the soak-and-dry method of watering.

 Simply put, use your finger to test the dryness of the soil and only water when it’s dry about 1″ to 2” inches down.